 There are a few things you need to know about the EIN application process before you apply online, walk into your local IRS office, or use the mail-in form SS-4.

 First and foremost, an EIN is not the same as a Social Security Number (SSN).
-You do not need to have an EIN if all you're doing is filing a tax return or applying for a bank account – you only need to apply for an EIN if your business is going to have employees, will operate as a corporation, partnership, LLC or trust, or some other form of business that's required by law to have a taxpayer identification number.
+You do not need to have an EIN if all you're doing is basic tax filing activities, like filing a tax return or applying for a bank account – you only need to apply for an EIN if your business is going to have employees, will operate as a corporation, partnership, LLC or trust, or some other form of business that's required by law to have a taxpayer identification number.

 You'll also want to know that the EIN is not your business' replacement for a Social Security Number.
 You will still use your SSN to pay taxes and interact with the IRS, even if you also have an EIN.
-Your employees will need their own SSNs as well – and the first time they do anything with the IRS involving money, like filing a tax return, they'll have to use the SSN they've been issued, not their EIN.
+Your employees will be considered the responsible party for their own SSNs as well – and the first time they do anything with the IRS involving money, like filing a tax return, they'll have to use the SSN they've been issued, not their EIN.

 The only business or organization types that are required to have an EIN are those that are qualified as: